Legal Advice for Compensation Insurance Claims & TPD Payouts

 Medical Negligence

 All medical providers have a legal duty to provide their patients with a reasonable standard of care.
-Failing this duty means they can be held liable for damages.
-They are many situations in which they make medical mistakes, such as:
+If they fail to fulfil this duty, they may face liability for damages.
+There are many situations in which they make medical mistakes, such as:

 • Surgical errors